-Once served in the Eastern District of Texas a defendant can prevail if a critical mass of witnesses and physical evidence is found elsewhere or if the court to whom transfer is sought has prior experience with the patent(s)-in-suit.23
+Once served in the Eastern District of Texas a defendant can prevail if a critical mass of witnesses and physical evidence is found elsewhere or if the court to whom transfer is sought has prior experience with the patent(s)-in-suit.

-Entities wishing to avoid East Texas should consider filing a declaratory judgment action and create the "plaintiff's choice of forum advantage".
+Entities wishing to avoid East Texas should consider filing a declaratory judgment action and create the "plaintiff's choice of forum advantage."
 Whether such actions will withstand scrutiny is another problem raising complex questions.
+Only time will tell if any of these approaches will be effective.